emqx/emqx-docs/en_US/advanced/lang-exhook.md

 In this way, other programming languages can handle emqx events for the purpose of customizing and extending emqx.
 For example, users can use other programming languages to implement:

 - Authorization for client access
-- ACL authentication for publish/subscribe
+- ACL authentication for publishing/subscribing
-- Persistence for messages
+- Persistence and bridging for messages
 - Process client connected/disconnected events